ammar-tanwar/bloglearnbay/posts/top-30-highest-paying-jobs-to-target-in-2023.md

 When it comes to the matter of the highest-paying career, the role of an AI engineer can't be ignored.
 The efficacy of developing and deploying AI models from scratch and helping product managers and stakeholders to understand the result determine the expertise of an AI engineer.

-**AI engineer salary:**
+#### AI engineer salary:

 At the beginning of the career, one can expect an average package of INR 8 LPA.
 With ongoing experience, which can go as high as INR 50 LPA.

 ### 12. Big data engineer/architect

-If you belong to the C.S./Stat/ analytics field, 'big data engineer' would be the most promising among all the roles within the list of best-paying jobs.
+If you belong to the C.S./Stat/analytics field, 'big data engineer' would be the most promising among all the roles within the list of best-paying jobs.
 In fact, it is already in high demand and will retain the same for the next 15 to 20 years at least.

-**Big data engineer salary:**
+#### Big data engineer salary:

 For 1 to 4 years of experience as a big data engineer, one can expect an average package of 7 LPA INR.
 Based on your efficacy, within 7 years, you can also land on a package of 21 LPA INR.

 ### 13. Computer vision engineer

 Although this particular role is not that much exposed, in the next 2 to 3 years, it will be the most hyped highest paying job.
-In case you are interested in <a href="https://www.learnbay.co/artificial-intelligence-certification-course" target="">advanced AI and ML</a>, then this role can offer you ever-ending growth and extremely fast hikes.
+In case you are interested in <a href="https://www.learnbay.co/artificial-intelligence-certification-course" target="_blank">advanced AI and ML</a>, then this role can offer you ever-ending growth and extremely fast hikes.

-**Computer vision engineer salary:**
+#### Computer vision engineer salary:

 The average salary is 8 LPA INR approx. From entry to mid-expert level, the same varies from 5 LPA to 22 LPA.
 So, even after being not much hyped this role also belongs to the highest-paying career list.